ABNIRML: Analyzing the Behavior of Neural IR Models: Results Analysis

+\smm{\textbf{Paraphrasing text can drastically change ranking scores.} In Table~\ref{tab:dtt}, we observe high scores across most models for the paraphrase probe.
+For BM25, this is because the document lengths differ to a substantial degree.
+Contextualized models---which one may expect to handle semantic equivalences like these well---assign substantially different scores for paraphrases up to \smb{94}\% of the time.}

+\smm{To dig into specific stylistic differences that could explain the paraphrase discrepancies, we explore fluency, formality, simplicity, and neutrality.
+We find that fluency and formality have a greater effect than simplicity and neutrality.
+Most notably, EPIC and ColBERT prefer fluent text with scores of $+0.18$ to $+0.24$, while lexical models have low or insignificant differences.
+Meanwhile, EPIC and T5-L prefer formal text, while ColBERT and T5-B either prefer informal text or have no significant differences.
+Finally, the largest preferences observed for simple and neutral text are from BM25---which are likely a consequence of reduced document lengths.}
-Results from the summarization DTTs are shown in Table~\ref{tab:dtt}.
-Positive scores indicate a preference for the summarized text.
-Here, we observe some interesting behaviors.
-First, BM25 has a strong (+0.66) preference for the summaries in XSum, a moderate preference for summaries in CNN (+0.37), and no significant preference for Daily Mail.
-This suggests different standards among the various datasets, e.g., XSum (BBC) must use many of the same terms from the titles in the summaries, and provide long documents (reducing the score) that may not repeat terms from the title much.
-The preference for summaries in XSum can be seen across all models except T5, which very slightly favors the full text.

-The behaviors for the CNN and Daily Mail DTTs vary considerably across models.
-For instance, EPIC prefers summaries for both (+0.45 and +0.52, respectively), and T5 prefers full text for both (-0.64 and -0.68).
-These discrepancies warrant exploration in future work.
+\smm{\textbf{Model behaviors vary considerably with succinctness.} First, BM25 has a strong (+0.66) preference for the summaries in XSum, a moderate preference for summaries in CNN (+0.37), and no significant preference for Daily Mail.
+This suggests different standards among the various datasets, e.g., XSum (BBC) must use many of the same terms from the titles in the summaries, and provide long documents (reducing the score) that may not repeat terms from the title much. \smb{WMD also appears to be heavily affected by summaries, though in two of the three probes, there is insufficient evidence to claim significance.} The preference for summaries in XSum can be seen across all models except T5-B, which very slightly favors the full text.
+Although most contextualized models prefer the full text for CNN and Daily Mail, VBERT prefers summaries for CNN ($+0.16$) while it prefers full text for Daily Mail ($-0.26$).
+Such discrepancies warrant exploration in future work.}